Wander Franco Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads the league with a collective 10.5 strikeouts per nine innings.
+- The 10 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.

-- The White Sox have a 5.48 team ERA that ranks 28th among all league pitching staffs.
+- The White Sox's 5.62 team ERA ranks 29th across all MLB pitching staffs.

-- White Sox pitchers combine to rank 22nd in baseball in home runs surrendered (29 total, 1.4 per game).
+- White Sox pitchers combine to give up the fifth-most home runs in baseball (35 total, 1.4 per game).

-- Giolito (1-1) takes the mound for the White Sox in his fifth start of the season.
-He has a 4.29 ERA in 21 2/3 innings pitched, with 23 strikeouts.
+- Cease (2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- His most recent appearance was on Tuesday against the Philadelphia Phillies, when the righty threw six scoreless innings without giving up a hit.
+- In his last appearance on Saturday, the right-hander threw four innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.